-How to determine the gcode offsets in X and Y for the Z probe and/or toolheads with Klipper.
+How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

-This is done with the help of a cheap, in 2024 14 Euro, USB Digital Microscope from Aliexpress, and Klipper with some simple macros.
+This is done with the help of a cheap Digital Microscope from Aliexpress, costing in 2024 only 14 Euro, and Klipper with some simple macros.

 In this case toolhead T0 is the reference because the Z probe is attached to it.
-The other toolhead offsets are calculated using T0 as a reference.
+The Z probe offset and other toolhead offsets are calculated using T0 as a reference.

 The digital microscope: